 The coalition structure includes workgroups in place of larger subcommittees.
 We welcome new ideas and input.
 If you are interested in working on a specific topic or issue, please email Aimee Hourigan, Director of SAPE, at email@example.com or call 803-777-3933.

-The steering committee meets on Tuesdays at 1:30 p.m, using a hybrid format.
+The steering committee meets on Thursdays at 2pm on Teams.

 - Steven Burritt